 In most cases, you already have most of the tools you need but there are some specialty items like lifts and welders you should consider.

-You probably don’t need any advice on how to advertise your business, but this is a list of ideas to consider if you’re just starting out.
+You probably don’t need any advice on how to advertise your business, but this is a list of ideas to consider if you’re just starting a repair shop business.

 - Business cards